jvandenrym/jvandenrym.github.io/_posts/2014-10-10-the-beefy-icon.md

 {% image xerox_big.png "Xerox Star burger icon" "Xerox Star burger icon" %}

-The burger icon as a design pattern was picked again when it was used in mobile apps and found its way to responsive web design.
+The burger icon as a design pattern was picked up again when it was used in mobile apps and found its way to responsive web design and web design in general.

+On this [website](http://www.wbw.ch/) the entire menu is hidden under a burger icon on the desktop also on larger viewport sizes.
+Is this a content first strategy but then where is the wayfinding.
+There must be links in that hidden navigation that are important enough to be visible instead of hidden.
+This question is often overlooked.

 {% image burger_desktop.jpg "Example of burger icon on desktop" "Example of burger icon on desktop" %}